communitiesuk/funding-service-design-docker-runner/README.md

 ## Gotchas
 - If you can't connect, make sure you didn't get a port conflict error when running `docker compose up` - you environment may have different ports already in use.
-- If breakpoints aren't working, make sure you didn't get a path mapping error when starting the apps - there's a change the `pathMappings` element in the launch.json may need tweaking.
+- If breakpoints aren't working, make sure you didn't get a path mapping error when starting the apps - there's a chance the `pathMappings` element in the launch.json may need tweaking.